Woman in the Dunes: Critical reception

-The film has a rating of 100% on review aggregator site Rotten Tomatoes, based on 27 critical reviews with an average rating of 8.5/10.
-It was one of Russian film-maker Andrei Tarkovsky's ten favorite movies.
+The film has a rating of 100% on review aggregator site Rotten Tomatoes based on 33 reviews, with an average rating of 8.9/10.
+It was one of Russian filmmaker Andrei Tarkovsky's ten favorite movies.

 Roger Ebert inducted Woman in the Dunes into his Great Movies list in 1998.
-Viewing the work as a retelling of the Sisyphus myth, he wrote, "There has never been sand photography like this (no, not even in "Lawrence of Arabia"), and by anchoring the story so firmly in this tangible physical reality, the cinematographer, Hiroshi Segawa, helps the director pull off the difficult feat of telling a parable as if it is really happening."
+Viewing the work as a retelling of the Sisyphus myth, he wrote: "There has never been sand photography like this (no, not even in Lawrence of Arabia), and by anchoring the story so firmly in this tangible physical reality, the cinematographer, Hiroshi Segawa, helps the director pull off the difficult feat of telling a parable as if it is really happening."
 Strictly Film School describes it as "a spare and haunting allegory for human existence".
 According to Max Tessier, the main theme of the film is the desire to escape from society.

-The film's composer, Toru Takemitsu, was praised.
+The film's composer, Tōru Takemitsu, was praised.
 Nathaniel Thompson wrote, "[Takemitsu's] often jarring, experimental music here is almost a character unto itself, insinuating itself into the fabric of the celluloid as imperceptibly as the sand."
-Ebert also stated that the score "doesn't underline the action but mocks it, with high, plaintive notes, harsh, like a metallic wind."
+Ebert also stated that the score "doesn't underline the action but mocks it, with high, plaintive notes, harsh, like a metallic wind".

+The game director Hideo Kojima, a fan of Kōbō Abe, has praised the movie.

 Awards

-The film won the Special Jury Prize at the 1964 Cannes Film Festival and, somewhat unusually for an avant-garde film, was nominated for the Best Foreign Language Film Oscar in the same year (losing to Yesterday, Today and Tomorrow).
+The film won a Special Jury Prize at the 1964 Cannes Film Festival and was nominated for the Academy Award for Best Foreign Language Film in the same year (losing to Yesterday, Today and Tomorrow).
 In 1965, Teshigahara was nominated for the Best Director Oscar (losing to Robert Wise for The Sound of Music).
 In 1967, the film won the Grand Prix of the Belgian Film Critics Association.